openhab/openhab-addons/addons/binding/org.openhab.binding.xmltv/README.md

 # XmlTV Binding

+XMLTV is an XML based file format for describing TV listings.
+This format is often used by Home Theater software to produce their Electronic Program Guide (http://wiki.xmltv.org/index.php/Main_Page)

+The norm allows to separate program display from its building.
+The building of the XMLTV file itself is taken in charge by so called "grabbers" (http://wiki.xmltv.org/index.php/HowtoUseGrabbers).

+Some websites provides updated XMLTV files than can be directly downloaded.

+Here is a sample for France : https://www.xmltv.fr/

 This binding takes an XMLTV file as input and creates a thing for each channel contained in it.
 XmlTV channels are called Media Channels in this binding in order to avoid messing with ESH Channels.

-For each thing, you'll be able to grab information regarding the current program and the next to come.
+For each thing, you'll be able to get information regarding the current program and the next to come.

 ## Supported Things